Free Photo Editing Software

 Imaging editing and file management is an integral part of modern day photography, but the software to carry out these tasks is not always that affordable.
-Take the full version of Photoshop.
-Its an industry standard program, but at almost £700, that's more than quite a few DSLRs and some tasty lenses.
-There's no denying that it's the best imaging editing program out there, but the price only really makes it viable for jobbing pros and high-end enthusiasts who can take full advantage of the controls on offer.
+Take the full version of Photoshop, for example.
+It's an industry standard application, but at around £650 for a boxed copy - or £46 per month as part of Adobe's Creative Cloud membership scheme - the full-fat version of Photoshop doesn't come at all cheap.
+In fact, for the same amount of money you could just as easily go out and buy a mid-range DSLR or a very good quality lens.
+There's no denying that Photoshop is the best imaging editing program out there, but the price only really makes it viable for jobbing pros and high-end enthusiasts who can afford to take full advantage of the far-reaching controls on offer.

-There's much more affordable software out there that won't break the bank, but if you know where to look, you'll find a host of free image editing programs out there that are completely free.
+If you'd like to take more control over your images but can't afford the costs involved with Photoshop then the good news is that there's plenty of much more affordable software available that will serve much the same function.
+If you know where to look, you'll also find a host of image editing programs that are completely free.
 Here are our picks of the best free software and Apps for photographers...

 What is it?: Gimp is, in essence, a free version of Photoshop.
-Although it is not associated with Adobe in any way the end result is quite reminiscent of the pre-CS versions, giving a satisfyingly basic layout which will be familiar to all Photoshop users.
+Although it is not associated with Adobe in any way the end result is quite reminiscent of the pre-CS versions, giving a satisfyingly basic layout that will be instantly familiar to all Photoshop users.

-From basic cropping and resizing to correcting barrel distortion, Gimp is an all-encompassing piece of software that'll solve a number of issues for those unwilling to spend out on a more expensive piece of software.
-For starters PSD files (layered files from Photoshop) can be opened and altered, making it incredibly useful as a converter.
+From basic cropping and resizing to correcting barrel distortion, Gimp is an all-encompassing piece of software that offers many of the same functions that Photoshop does, but for free.
+For example, PSD files (Photoshop image files containing multiple layers) can be opened and altered, making it incredibly useful as a converter.

 A Histogram, which can be divided in red, green and blue channels, is also present and can be utilized to alter exposure and colour balance.
-The interface can be moved around, adapting to the available space on your monitor, making it perfect for the likes of netbooks and desktop computers.
+The interface can be moved around, adapting to the available space on your monitor, making it perfect for the likes of smaller screen laptops and desktop computers.

-A clone tool, healing tool and perspective clone tool are present for more in-depth photo fixes, as is the ability to create and manipulate Alpha Channels and multiple layers.
+A clone tool, healing tool and perspective clone tool are also offered for more in-depth photo fixes, as is the ability to create and manipulate Alpha Channels and multiple layers.
 Because Gimp is multi-platform there's no restrictions on using a Linux setup, nor Windows or Mac.

-Gimp is a excellent solution to those not wanting to pay for Photoshop, as the functionality is extremely close to the Adobe program a few generations ago.
-This isn't to say it's perfect, as dealing with layer manipulation can be sluggish and the chaotic floating window layout confusing.
-All of the controls are logically placed within the menus though, and there's a number of user-made filters to be downloaded.
+Gimp is a excellent solution to those not wanting to pay for Photoshop, as the functionality is extremely close to the older Adobe program from a few generations ago.
+Of course, it isn't anywhere as fast or as through as Photoshop, which is to be expected really.
+In use you may well find that manipulating layers can be sluggish, while the chaotic floating window layout can also be a bit confusing.
+All of the controls are logically placed within the menus though, and there's a number of user-made filters that can be downloaded too.

-Reliability can sometimes be an issue, with a number of crashes occurring at various junctures during our testing.
-Gimp did run on almost anything though, and wasn't anywhere near as resource-heavy as Photoshop.
+Furthermore, reliability can sometimes be an issue, with a number of crashes occurring at various junctures during our testing.
+Gimp did run on almost anything though, and isn't anywhere near as resource-heavy as Photoshop.

 System requirements: Download - PC and Mac (additional software required)

-The editing is essentially a number of customizable filters, each with a few sliding controls to alter the severity of the effects.
-There are also a number of corrective settings, such as brightness, to utilize and the ability to resize or save into other formats.
+The editing side of things essentially boilds down to a number of customizable filters, each of which comes with a few sliding controls to alter the severity of the effects.
+There are also a number of basic corrective settings, such as brightness and contrast, plus the ability to resize your image or save it in another file format.
+If you want to get a little more in-depth then you can also choose to open your images in the 'Creative Kit' web-based editor, which utilises a slightly cleaner interface.
+Be warned though: wven on a superfast fibre-optic broadband connnection, the Creative Kit interface can be slow.

-An impressive number of formats can be imported, from JPEG to PSD and a whole host Raw files.
+On the plus side, Picasa allows you to import an impressive number of file formats, from JPEG to PSD along with a selection of Raw file formats.
 The links to Google are apparent from the get-go, with their Google+ social networking site prominent as an export option.
 This doesn't mean other social networking sites are chastised though, as Twitter can be exported to directly and Facebook via a third party plugin.

-The interface is beautifully friendly, with large buttons and simple icons for each function.
-Because Picasa isn't particularly concerned with the likes of layers and Alpha Channels there isn't a massive amount of clutter either, which is especially helpful for rapid alterations.
+The interface is relatively straightforward, with large buttons and simple icons for each function.
+Because the image editiung aspect of Picasa isn't particularly advanced there isn't a massive amount of clutter either, which makes it ideal for novice users just looking to make some very basic alterations.

-Unlike Gimp Picasa is perfect for absolute beginners, as the program needs far less time spent fiddling with settings.
-That being said there is a lack of frequently-used functions, such as a clone tool.
+Unlike Gimp, Picasa is perfect for absolute beginners, as the program needs far less time spent fiddling with settings.
+More advanced users will probably find Picasa a bit simplistic and limited though.